-AN ANALYSIS OF ANNUAL RAINFALL AND TEMPERATURE CHARACTERISTICS IN KIBWEZI WEST SUB-COUNTY OF MAKUENI COUNTY, KENYA
+RAINFALL AND TEMPERATURE CHARACTERISTICS IN KIBWEZI , MAKUENI, KENYA

 Abstract

 Climate variability and change is among the numerous variables that negatively impact the economies of many countries worldwide, especially in Sub-Sahara Africa were over 80% of the population is heavily depended on rain-fed agriculture for their livelihood.
 Kenya being an agriculture-based economy, rainfall performance remains critical to her social-economic development.
 This called the need to undertake the study among the ASALs regions of the country, were agriculture is the mainstay economic activity.
 This study sought to analyze annual rainfall and temperature characteristics in Kibwezi west sub-county of Makueni County, Kenya.
 The findings showed that between 1993 and 2023 dry conditions were experienced in 61.3% of the period translating to a drought cycle of once after every 2 years, which negatively impacted food security.
 With a CV of 32%, this implied that annual rainfall was less predictable, heightening the Sub-County’s vulnerability to drought.
 A PCI value of 17.1 showed that annual rainfall was not evenly distributed throughout the year, with most of the months being dry.
 The linear regression analysis revealed a negative slope value (-0.4) indicating a downward trend.
 Specifically, this means that for each passing year, annual rainfall decreased by 0.4mm.
 For annual average temperature trend, there was a generally increasing trend of 0.03 degrees per year.
 These findings indicated that the sub-county was already experiencing climate change and therefore there is need for development of climate change adaptation strategies to promote food security and enhance community resilience to climate shocks.